springsummer22

 We saw male models walking the runway in skirts or dresses and females in man’s suits – interchangeable genderless outfits.
 Not that it’s something new.
 In fact, Gaultier already did it about 40 years ago.
 But perhaps, the time is ripe now for a wider audience.

+At this point, garments have lost their traditional gender connotation.
+An aesthetic that, from a historical viewpoint, has been developed as a reflection of patriarchy.
 We understand this is a big topic.
 Indeed, it requires a deeper analysis, a full exploration.
 So we will dedicate a whole post later on.
 However, coming from a Gaultier influence, we always picked out men’s pieces for women or vice versa.
 If a garment looks good, no matter if it’s men’s or women’s.
-From now on, we hope there is a free attitude towards how clothing is perceived.
+From now on, we hope for a more open and free attitude towards how clothing is perceived.

 Garments are not stand-alone pieces.
 They become alive once we wear them.
 Without our intervention, clothes are empty.
 It’s us and our personality that completes them.